axelarnetwork/axelar-docs/pages/dev/gas-services/increase-gas.md

 # Increase Gas

+On occasion, the prepaid gas to the Gas Service contract could be insufficient, such as when the destination chain is congested with many transfers or due to other conditions.
+Therefore, Axelar provides an option to resubmit a new amount of gas, as well as an option to refund the paid gas.

+The process can be done through any of the Axelarscan UI, the Axelar SDK, or via direct invocation of the Gas Receiver contract.

 When needed, our smart contract can receive gas to top up an existing General Message Passing (GMP) transaction in the following ways:

 ### addNativeGas